awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 You should remove IAM policies that have a statement with `"Effect": "Allow" `with `"Action": "*"` over `"Resource": "*"`\.

 ### Remediation<a name="iam-1-remediation"></a>

+To remediate this issue, update your IAM policies so that they do not allow full "\*" administrative privileges\.

 **To modify an IAM policy**